Charles Aaron Lawry

 Lyon, France

-Dr. Charles Aaron Lawry is an interdisciplinary social scientist and Associate Professor of Marketing at emlyon business school.
-He previously served as the Head of the Business College at Minerva University and faculty fellow at Hult International Business School (Cambridge), where he was affiliated with the Futures Impact Lab.
-The Washington Post, Complex Magazine, Luxury Daily, CBS Radio, Indiana Business Journal, and many other popular media outlets have cited his unique perspectives on consumer trends.
+Dr. Charles A. Lawry is an interdisciplinary social scientist and cultural theorist based in Lyon, France.
+Washington Post, Complex Magazine, Luxury Daily, CBS Radio, Indiana Business Journal, and many other popular media outlets have noted his unique perspectives on fashion, arts, and culture in the digital age.

 His scholarly work has been published in psychology, marketing, advertising, and cultural studies journals.
-Recent examples include Frontiers in Psychology, Psychology & Marketing, Costume Society of America, and the International Journal of Advertising.
-These insights have enabled him to present his research in global forums, e.g., the LVMH–East Asia Branding Conference, Monaco Symposium on Luxury, Chahoub Symposium on Luxury, Korean Academy of Marketing Science, and the Academy of Marketing.
+Recent examples include Psychology & Marketing, Costume Society of America, and the International Journal of Advertising, and Asia Pacific Journal of Marketing.
+These insights have enabled him to present his work in global forums, such as the International Art Market Association, INFORMS Marketing Science, LVMH-East Asia Branding Conference, Monaco Symposium on Luxury, and the Columbia Center on Global Brand Leadership.